Reading Guide for Professionals

 - Trigger Point Doubts — Do muscle knots exist?
 Exploring controversies about the existence and nature of so-called “trigger points” and myofascial pain syndrome

-- Statistical Significance Abuse — A lot of research makes scientific evidence seem more “significant” than it is.
+- Statistical Significance Abuse — A lot of research makes scientific evidence seem much more “significant” than it is.

 Notes